spanndemic/mobilecpptutorials/docs/_posts/2017-09-16-hello-world-app-part-2.md

 ![New Target Options]({{ "/assets/images/hello-world-part-2/new_target_options.png" | prepend:site.baseurl }} "New Target Options")

 In order to switch between publishing our C++ app and our iOS app, we will need to change schemes.
-Switch to they 'Hello World iOS' scheme with the dropdown next to the Play/Stop buttons.
-You'll also select need to select a simulator.
+Switch to the 'Hello World iOS' scheme with the dropdown next to the Play/Stop buttons.
+You'll also need to select a simulator.
 I'm using the iPhone 5S here because it is a little less enormous than the others:

 ![iOS Change Scheme]({{ "/assets/images/hello-world-part-2/ios_change_scheme.png" | prepend:site.baseurl }} "iOS Change Scheme")

 Finally, run the default iOS app in the simulator by pressing the 'Play' button, and you should have the simulator open up with a blank white screen and no errors.

-## Add our C++ Source and Objective-C Bridge code to the iOS Target
+## Add our C++ and Bridge code to the iOS Target

 Since our our C++ Source is already in the Xcode Project, we can simply add our C++ source files to the new iOS target.
 To do this, highlight the file `hello_world_impl.cpp` and find the 'Target Membership' menu on the right side of the screen.
 Be sure that 'Hello World C++' and 'Hello World iOS' are both checked.
-Note that you do not need to add the header files (`.hpp`):
+Note that you do not need to add the header files that end in `.hpp`:

 ![Add Src to Target]({{ "/assets/images/hello-world-part-2/add_src_to_target.png" | prepend:site.baseurl }} "Add Src to Target")